austibb/game-site-app/README.md

 - Games played counter for each user in database
 - apiController gets a GET to fetch all users, can just respond in json
+- Return user to landing page on sign out